Pooch says 'Welcome to Toonhound!'Toonhound logo

 producer: Mary Swindale

-exec prod: Claire Derry, David Hamilton
+exec producers: Claire Derry, David Hamilton

 music: Barrie Guard